 Fibrous and fatty tissues progressively replace the Boxer’s normal heart muscle tissue, resulting in a disturbed electric system and arrhythmia (irregular heartbeat rhythm).

 Because cardiomyopathy often takes years to progress to a lethal stage where symptoms may start appearing, puppies are rarely affected and the disease will commonly appear in the middle age — between 5 to 10 years of age.

 Cardiomyopathy is extremely difficult to diagnose during regular veterinary examinations.
 The best way to confirm whether or not a Boxer is affected is by wearing a Holter Monitor for 24 hours to monitor and record abnormal heart rhythms.
 Medication can be given in order to stabilize and control the arrhythmia.

 Progressive Axonopathy (or Boxer Neuropathy)

 Genetically inherited, progressive axonopathy is a neurological disease affecting the nervous system of Boxer dogs exclusively.
 Similar conditions are found in other breeds.
 Boxer neuropathy results in a gradual loss of sensation to the limbs as well as reduced patellar reflexes.

 To produce an affected Boxer puppy both parents must be carriers of the wrong gene.
 If only a single parent carries that wrong gene, the puppy may become a carrier but it won’t be personally affected.
-If that carrying puppy mates with another affected Boxer or a carrier, the resulting litter may include affected puppies.
+If a carrying puppy mates with another affected Boxer or a carrier, the resulting litter may include affected puppies.